Michal Kašpárek

 flop era

-(Internet slang) A period marked by failure, lack of success, or the inability to function. ¶ From the practice of ironically referring to a life phase as an era on the social media platform TikTok (compare Fleabag era). (en.wiktionary.org)
+(Internet slang) A period marked by failure, lack of success, or the inability to function. ¶ From flop + era (“phase of one's life, as used on the social media platform TikTok”).
+Compare Fleabag era. (en.wiktionary.org)

 FYIGM